dmb1o3/NBAWinPredictor/README.md

-# Description of NBA Win Predictor (OUTDATED)
+# Description of NBA Win Predictor (BEING UPDATED)
-This was a project built to explore machine learning models using something I'm interested in.
+This was a project built to explore machine learning and SQL using something I'm interested in.
-I am a huge Clippers fan who has been following the NBA for the last couple of years and thought it would help me learn more about data science and the NBA.
+I am a Clippers fan who has been following the NBA for the last couple of years and thought it would help me learn more about data science and the NBA.
 This project is still a work in progress, however, it is at a usable point if you would like to try it out or do your own projects.

-In this project, I used python, pandas and sci kit learn.
-Python and pandas were used heavily to gather, prepare and clean the data.
-While scikit learn was used to set up the models and hyperparameter tuning
+In this project, I used Python, Psycopg2, PostgreSQL, Pandas and Sci-kit Learn.
+I used these to create python scripts that can be used to download data from NBA API, create and upload data to database and tables and then collect data from database to be fed to Sci-kit learn models.

 My baseline to compare the models was 55% as that was the average win rate if you just bet on the home team.
 So far, with the models implemented, I am able to get 60–65% depending on the model and how much data is used.